Onboard safety & comfort

 The Federal Aviation Administration (FAA) and Alaska Airlines have set the following rules and regulations to assure your safety and comfort:

-Typical seat widths are 17 inches in Coach Class and 21 inches in First Class.
-For your comfort, and the comfort of those around you, Alaska Airlines has a published policy for purchasing a second seat.
-Visit our Customers of Size section for more information.
+Our seats are 17 inches in Coach Class and 21 inches in First Class.
+For your comfort, and the comfort of those around you, we have a published policy for purchasing a second seat if you require more room.
+View our Seating Policies for more information.

 All carry-on baggage, laptop computers and electronic devices must be stowed under a seat or in an enclosed overhead bin upon boarding and prior to landing, as directed.

-For customers traveling with lap infants under the age of two, please visit our Traveling with Infants and Toddlers section for information about infant fares and additional carry-on allowances.
+For customers traveling with lap infants under the age of two, please visit our traveling with infants and children section for information about infant fares and additional carry-on allowances.

 Child car seats must bear the FAA approved sticker.

 Customers are requested to use the lavatory in their assigned cabins and are required to do so on inbound international flights; exceptions may be made for customers with special needs.

 Alcohol may not be consumed onboard an aircraft unless it has been provided by a flight attendant.
 No alcohol may be served to any person who appears to be intoxicated, or who is under 21 years of age.

 Firearms are not permitted in the cabin of any Alaska Airlines flight.
 Visit our transporting firearms section for more information.

 Smoking, chewing tobacco, smokeless tobacco, and the use of electronic smoking devices are not permitted on any Alaska Airlines flight.